PaloAltoNetworks/iron-skillet/docs/loading_the_template.rst

 using various models specific to the users expertise and current operational environment.

 ..
 Note::
-    Sample configuration files are in the my_config directory.
+    Sample configuration files are in the loadable_configs directory.
 Samples include a static management interface, basic dhcp-client management interface, and additional dhcp-client options for cloud deployments.
-    These configurations are loadable and can be manually editted although user-specific configurations can be created using the ```build_my_config``` utility in the tools folder.
+    These configurations are loadable and can be manually edited although user-specific configurations can be created using the ```build_my_config``` utility in the tools folder.